nealbarshes-protocols/nealbarshes-protocols.github.io/Workflows/Consults.md

-## "Foot Call" Schedule
+## "FOOT CALL" Schedule

-Our vascular team is on-call Tuesdays, Fridays and Saturdays for INITIAL consults on patients with foot ulcers or foot gangrene with or without infection.
+Our vascular team is on-call Tuesdays, Fridays and Saturdays for INITIAL consults regarding the management of foot ulcers or foot gangrene with or without infection.
+Our team is ALWAYS available to consult for the suspicion of PAD / revascularization options in patients with foot ulcers or foot gangrene.

 Day | Team
 --- | ---